Skip to content ↓

 We have daily fine motor sessions and activities in provision to help strengthen our muscles for writing.
 Writing and mark making is encouraged in all areas of the classroom so that the writing becomes meaningful and purposeful for children.
 We will support children to establish comfortable, strong pencil grips and pencil control as they begin to form letters and make meaningful marks.
 Please use the phonics posts on Seesaw to review correct letter formation and discourage children from writing the letters incorrectly even if they are recognisable - it is much harder to un-teach skills than to teach them.
 Writing correctly will ensure children can write at pace and that they are ready to join in later years.
 It also helps to distinguish similar letters such as b,d,p and q.

-Our PE days will change to Tuesdays and Thursdays but there are other opportunities to develop gross motor skills using action songs, the outdoor area and our wide selection of bikes, trikes and scooters.
+Our PE days will change to Tuesdays and Fridays but there are other opportunities to develop gross motor skills using action songs, the outdoor area and our wide selection of bikes, trikes and scooters.
 We have also planned outdoor learning lessons within the school garden, at the Jubilee Field and around the village on Friday mornings.

 Literacy

-This term, we will begin complete phase 3 of our Twinkl Synthetic Phonics Programme.
+This term, we will complete phase 3 of our Twinkl Synthetic Phonics Programme.
 We will learn many vowel digraphs and trigraphs so that we can read and spell a much wider range of words.
 We will learn the names of the letters as well as the sounds they most commonly make.

 Mathematics

 It is a common misconception that children who can count really high are great mathematicians and very advanced.
 In fact, counting is a very basic skill and has quite limited use in calculation so we will spend a long time on 1small1 numbers but we will REALLY understand them.
-This term we will become amazingly confident in subitising numbers 1-7 and know the different ways in which these numbers can be composed.
-We will explore the "5 and a bit" structure to help us understand 6 and 7.
+This term we will become amazingly confident in subitising numbers 1-8 and know the different ways in which these numbers can be composed.
+We will explore the "5 and a bit" structure to help us understand 6, 7 and 8.

 Understanding the World